Grade 10 Personal Development Month

 Some students prefer to take part in the Grade 10 Expedition.
-This is offered by an external provider.
+In 2015 the Expedition went to Borneo.
+In 2016 it is going to Vietnam.
+The Expedition is offered by an external provider.
 While this company organises the basic framework, students are encouraged to take ownership of the planning and preparation for the trip.

 They work with the service provider to organise the itinerary; they work with the ICS link teacher accompanying the trip to learn more about the country they will be visiting; and they work as a group on leadership, decision making and organisational skills.

 The students take the lead in planning this trip, including researching their destination and finding accommodation, transport and meals.
 The expedition entails a trek that will challenge the students' fitness; service learning experience/s that will help them get to know communities in the country they are visiting; and a short R&R phase when they can discover historical and/or tourist attractions of their destination country.

 The fee for taking part in the expedition is set by the provider, based on the trip destination and itinerary.
 The school asks students to try to raise at least 1,000 CHF, to give them a feeling of ownership of the expedition.
 Previous Grade 10 Expeditions have gone to Nepal, Peru, Bolivia and Borneo, among others.